© 2016-2024 The original authors.

 • combines resources from META-INF/services, META-INF/spring.* and META-INF/org/apache/logging/log4j/core/config/plugins/Log4j2Plugins.dat.

-In you plugin configuration add the archive item:
+In your plugin configuration add the archive item:

 <project>